MrSlide/ExtDate/README.md

 ## Support

 If you want to request new features or find any bugs, please open a ticket on the [issues](https://github.com/MrSlide/ExtDate/issues) page and I'll review it as soon as possible.

-### Contributing

-You are welcome to contribute to the project with bug fixes, improvements and feature additions.
-Please always follow the project guidelines when submitting pull requests.

-- There is great focus on keeping the library as small as possible.
-- The project uses [Standard](http://standardjs.com/) to impose a coding style.
-No linting errors will be accepted.
-- Use [ESDoc](https://esdoc.org/) tags to document the code.
-- Unit tests should be created or updated for all code, with an aim of 100% coverage.
-- If creating a new feature, be sure to document it.
-- If fixing a bug, create a unit test that replicates the issue.
-- Always merge `develop` into your branch before creating a pull request.